Sydsvenskan: History and profile

-Introduction and then removal of paywall
+Paywall Policy Changes

-Sydsvenskan introduced a soft paywall in February 2013.
-Those who did not have a paper subscription could view a maximum of 20 free articles per month.
-A year after, this was changed to 5 articles per week.
+Sydsvenskan introduced a soft paywall in February 2013 limiting non-subscribers to a maximum of 20 free articles per month.
+In 2014, this was changed to 5 articles per week.
 Subscription models were available from 28 Swedish kronor, with the cheapest one giving full access to the website.
-In August 2014, this was raised to 59 Swedish kronor (around US$7.10), as the former price was an introductory price.
+In August 2014, this increased to 59 Swedish kronor (around US$7.10), as the former price was an introductory price.
 A year after the introduction of the paywall, 60,000 subscribers had created accounts on the website and 4,000 had purchased a digital subscription.

 In January 2016, Sydsvenskan removed the paywall, with the editor-in-chief Pia Rehnquist saying that having a paywall had led to a general belief that you had to pay to read the website.
-She also said that the digital part is going well but they thought it would better to reach more readers.
+She also said that the digital aspect had gone well, but the newspaper thought it would be better to reach more readers.

+However, as of May 2026, Sydsvenskan is entirely paywalled.
+As of May 2026, subscriptions can be purchased at an introductory price of 9 Swedish krona (approximately $0.98 USD as of May 2026) for the first two months and 249 Swedish krona (approximately $26.98 USD as of May 2026) per month thereafter.